cloud-ark/kubeplus/README.md

 ## Summary

-KubePlus tool suite consists of:
+KubePlus tool suite consists of following components - CRD Annotations, client-side kubectl plugins, and an optional in-cluster component.

-### Resource Annotations
+### CRD Annotations

-At its core, the Kubernetes resource model is built around the notion of relationships.
-Kubernetes offers following mechanisms to define resource relationships - labels with label selectors, annotations and spec properties.
-Kubernetes-native application workflows are built by establishing relationships between built-in and/or Custom Resources.
-For instance, a Service is connected to a Pod through labels and label selectors.
-When working with Operators and Custom Resources, it is important that such relationships be easy to discover, define and use.
-KubePlus provides a set of annotations to encode such relationships in a standard manner.
+Application workflows are built by establishing relationships between Kubernetes built-in and/or Custom Resources. (e.g. a Service is connected to a Pod through labels.)
+Kubernetes offers labels, annotations and spec properties to define resource relationships.
+When working with Custom Resources introduced by Operators, it is important that Operator developer's assumptions around what relationships can be established with a Custom Resource and what actions will be performed as a result of them are clearly articulated.
+KubePlus provides a set of annotations on Custom Resource Definitions to encode such assumptions.
 The specific annotations and how to use them can be found [here](./details.rst))

-### Client-side plugins
+### Client-side kubectl plugins

-Typically, a Kubernetes-native application workflow is identified using one of the following three things: a top-level Service resource, a Custom Resource instance, or a Helm release.
-KubePlus provides client-side kubectl plugins to visualize and monitor Kubernetes-native application workflows.
+KubePlus leverages knowledge of relationships between Kubernetes built-in resources and combines that with the CRD annotations mentioned above and builds Kubernetes resource relationship graph.
+KubePlus offers number of kubectl plugins that internally leverages this graph and enables teams to visualize and monitor application workflows.

 ### In-cluster component (optional)

-KubePlus provides PlatformWorkflow Operator to define workflows involving multiple Custom Resources that depend on the sub-resources created by their respective Operators.
+KubePlus also provides an optional PlatformWorkflow Operator that further helps teams define application workflows that are hard to realize using just helm charts.

 ## KubePlus kubectl commands